Setup your repositories to auto-magically deploy to your kubernetes cluster with Gitlab like a boss.

 Here we will create the following two variables:

-To retrieve the token of the default (or hopefully another user) run kubectl describe token <secret name>
+To retrieve the token of the default (or hopefully another user) run kubectl describe token <secret name>.
+(You can get your secrets by running kubectl get secrets.
+In this example we'll use the default-token-xxxxx:

 Deployment